-- 1. PHC programmes and staff are moved to SPHCB and SMoH and SMoLGA. - 2.
-It develops a health investment plan. - 3.
-There is one FUNCTIONAL PHC per ward as a minimum service package for healthcare delivery outlined in the National Primary Health Care Development Agency (NPHCDA) guidelines for revitalization of PHCs.
+- 1. PHC programmes and staff are moved to SPHCB from SMoH and SMoLGA; - 2.
+It develops and implement a health investment plan; - 3.
+Ensure one FUNCTIONAL PHC per ward as per minimum service package for healthcare delivery outlined in the National Primary Health Care Development Agency (NPHCDA) guidelines for the revitalization of PHCs.